kyoriku/social-network-API/README.md

      - DELETE `/api/thoughts/:thoughtId`: Delete a thought by id

    - **Friends**
-     - POST `/api/users/:userId/friends/:friendId`: Add a friend to a user's friend list
+     - POST `/api/users/:userId/friends/:friendId`: Add a friend to a users friend list
-     - DELETE `/api/users/:userId/friends/:friendId`: Remove a friend from a user's friend list
+     - DELETE `/api/users/:userId/friends/:friendId`: Remove a friend from a users friend list

    - **Reactions**
      - POST `/api/thoughts/:thoughtId/reactions`: Create a reaction for a specific thought